Jan Anthonie Bruijn

 Jan Anthonie Bruijn (born 7 February 1958) is a Dutch pathologist and politician.
 A member of the People's Party for Freedom and Democracy (VVD), he became a member of the Senate on 6 November 2012.
 He was president of the Senate between July 2019 and September 2025.
 Bruijn also worked as a professor of immunopathology at Leiden University.
-Since September 2025, he has served as Minister of Health, Welfare and Sport in the Schoof cabinet.
+Between September 2025 and February 2026, he served as Minister of Health, Welfare and Sport in the Schoof cabinet.